Litha Meditation

 When you're ready, open your eyes and return to the present moment, carrying the sun’s blessings with you.

-The Wheel of the Year has turned once more, and you stand at the threshold of a new cycle.
-May the light of the sun guide you, inspire you, and warm your spirit in the days to come.
+The Wheel of the Year has turned once more, and you stand at the height of the sun’s power.
+May its light guide you, inspire you, and fill you with passion in the days to come.

 More on Litha